 Justification - Setting aside the lot area for parcels with two front yards can make it challenging to develop, expand an existing house, or add an ADU to corner lots.
 Allowing one of the front yards for these parcels increases flexibility and development options and allows the homeowner to use the space in the second front yard like other properties not on a corner lot.

-Recommendation - Planning Commission recommends that this amendment be approved.
+Recommendation - The Planning Commission recommends approval of this amendment.